Michael, Jamie, and William walking side by side to their neighborhood school.

 And then I spent the next two months looking for a cheaper version of it.

 Then, one week before Christmas break, the registrar called.
-Two second-grade spots had opened up — one for each of my twins, in separate classes, starting second semester.
-And the hope was that enrolling them would bump my oldest up on the fourth-grade waitlist too.
+Two second-grade spots had opened — one for each of my twins, in separate classes, starting second semester.
+The hope was that enrolling them would bump my oldest up on the fourth-grade waitlist too.
 I said yes without hesitating.

 Christmas break became a scramble.
 Uniforms, belts, new teachers, new expectations.
 I was proud of how my boys handled it.
 They hadn’t expected the change but they walked into that lobby on the first day with quiet obedience, ready to follow wherever they were led.
 First week: homework done, uniforms on, positive behavior notes coming home.
 I signed up to substitute teach.
 I felt like we were building something.

-The second week, I was invited to spend a full day observing the upper campus — third grade through high school, the campus my boys would eventually move to.
+The second week I was invited to spend a full day observing the upper campus — third grade through high school.
 I drove the extra distance with genuine anticipation.
 I expected to feel reassured.
 I expected to come home certain.

 Instead I came home and called our neighborhood school to ask if my twins could return.